cv007/C-PlusPlus-Peripheral-Style/stm32g0_Gpio.md

 =============================================================*/
 struct GpioPin : GpioPort {
 ```
-**Some private vars are needed to keep track of what pin we are on (0-15), our pinmask value for manipulating the atomic set/reset registers, and an invert bool so we can use on/off after initially decalring what those mean via the INVERT enum (default is HIGHISON).**
+**Some private vars are needed to keep track of what pin we are on (0-15), our pinmask value for manipulating the atomic set/reset registers, and an invert bool so we can use on/off after initially declaring what those mean via the INVERT enum (default is HIGHISON).**

 **These vars need storage for each instance, but if an instance is created in a local scope there will be no storage needed as the compiler will have no need to globally store the info.**
 ```